manuelmarcos/RibotTeam/README.md

 **CoreData.framework**  contains interfaces for managing your application’s data model.
 It is being used by Employee, RBTMasterViewController, Prefix.pch

 **SenTestingKit.framework** provides a set of classes and command-line tools that let you design test suites and run them on your code.
 Not being used yet.

+**SystemConfiguration.framework** contains interfaces for determining the network configuration of a device.